-Building the Business Case Prioritise, Commit and Communicate

-CHAPTER 4: Establish Your Benchmark Strategies for Closing and Estimate Gaps
+CHAPTER 1: Building the Business Case CHAPTER 2: Prioritise, Commit and Communicate CHAPTER 3: Conduct a Risk Assessmer CHAPTER 4: Establish Your Benchmark and Estimate Gaps CHAPTER 5: Strategies for Closing Living Wage Gaps CHAPTER 6: Due Diligence and Disclosure CHAPTER 7:

+Broader Advocacy

+Around Living Wage

-- IDH recommends that, at a minimum, companies monitor and publicly report progress against the following 2 indicators that can be directly derived from the IDH Salary Matrix. - Workers with total remuneration below a living wage (# and %), disaggregated by gender. - Average size of living wage gap (%), disaggregated by gender. - Another useful indicator is the change in living wage estimates over time due to inflation (or deflation) and other economic factors that affect costs of living. - While most of the widely accepted ESG reporting frameworks, such as GRI and SASB do not include living wages indicators as of yet, the GRI General Disclosures Standard sets out reporting requirements on contextual information about an organisation and its sustainability reporting practices that can be generally useful. - OECD is an international organisation that works to build better policies for better lives and provides one of the most trusted sources of comparative socio-economic data and analysis, which may be helpful for identifying useful indicators or providing context in your reports.
+- IDH recommends that, at a minimum, companies monitor and publicly report progress against the following 2 indicators that can be directly derived from the IDH Salary Matrix. - Workers with total remuneration below a living wage (# and %), disaggregated by gender. - · Average size of living wage gap (%), disaggregated by gender. - Another useful indicator is the change in living wage estimates over time due to inflation (or deflation) and other economic factors that affect costs of living. - While most of the widely accepted ESG reporting frameworks, such as GRI and SASB do not include living wages indicators as of yet, the GRI General Disclosures Standard sets out reporting requirements on contextual information about an organisation and its sustainability reporting practices that can be generally useful. - OECD is an international organisation that works to build better policies for better lives and provides one of the most trusted sources of comparative socio-economic data and analysis, which may be helpful for identifying useful indicators or providing context in your reports.